pwk4m1/pwk4m1.github.io/modecallbacks.md

 ## Callbacks from long 64bit mode to real 16bit mode.

-	Whilst working on building a bootloader for OS project we encountered (and I learned) that it's quite common nowadays to have images that have loaders for both UEFI and legacy bios loaders.
+	Whilst working on building a bootloader for OS project, encountered the fact that it's quite common nowadays to have images that have loaders for both UEFI and legacy bios loaders.
 As far as what short web searching told me, the loaders are still separate.
 It works but we thought about making sort of 'unified' loader, aka having